tfpickard/tmux-dotbar/README.md

 <h1> Tmux dotbar </h1>

-Tmux dotbar is status bar theme for tmux <br>
+Tmux dotbar is a simple and minimalist status bar theme for tmux. <br>
+The session name is changed when the prefix key is pressed. <br>

 <br>